smpetersgithub/AdvancedSQLPuzzles/Database Tips and Tricks/Behavior Of Nulls/readme.md

 ### COUNT and AVERAGE Functions
 🔵&nbsp;&nbsp;&nbsp;[Table Of Contents](#table-of-contents)

-The `COUNT` and `AVG` functions have a few nuances to NULL markers as will demonstrate below.
+The `COUNT` and `AVG` functions have a few nuances to NULL markers as we will demonstrate below.

 ---------------------------------------------------------
 **COUNT**